reactjstampabay/2020-05-27-virtual-dev-environment/README.md

 * [Why not EC2?](https://aws.amazon.com/premiumsupport/knowledge-center/lightsail-export-linux-instance-ec2/)

    `We can take advantage of Lightsail's easy-to-use platform and low, predictable pricing to launch, manage and scale your application, while always having the option to easily move some or all of your application to EC2, as your needs grow.`

+## Goals

+  * Spin up a linux VPS (Virtual Private Server) that will run our containerized API and DB for local development.
+    * We will use an actual API repository from an EdTech SaaS that John and Jordan have been working on.
+  * Demonstrate how VS Code can be used to [open a folder on our VPS](https://code.visualstudio.com/docs/remote/ssh) and develop against our API.